As part of our mission, Bravo! Vail supports the next generation of performers, administrators, and music-lovers.

 The quartet’s current mentors are Katherine Murdock and David Salness, and they have worked closely with Paul Katz, Donald Weilerstein, Kim Kashkashian, and Soovin Kim.

 Bravo!
 Vail is proud to showcase outstanding chamber ensembles in the early stages of major professional careers.

-These young artists benefit immeasurably by performing, teaching, and learning throughout the Vail community, in concert and collaboration with Artistic Director Anne-Marie McDermott and other renowned Festival musicians.
+These musicians benefit immeasurably by performing, teaching, and learning throughout the Vail community, in concert and collaboration with Artistic Director Anne-Marie McDermott and other renowned Festival musicians.

 Bravo!
 Vail recruits students poised to begin careers in arts administration.
 Earn a glimpse into the inner-workings of one of the most successful classical music festivals in the country.
-Bravo!
-Vail is no longer accepting applications for the 2017 program.
-Please check back for information regarding the 2018 program.
+Applications for our 2018 Summer Internship are currently closed.
+Be sure to check back for future internship opportunities!